ElectronicBabylonianLiterature/infrastructure/README.md

 ### "invalid memory address or nil pointer dereference" from mongodb_exporter

 There is a bug in the exporter ([PMM-4375](https://jira.percona.com/browse/PMM-4375)).
 We should update it as soon as the fix is released.
 The exporter has been updated.

+### The cluster becomes unresponsive

+Docker can be restarted from the commandline by running `sudo service docker restart` in all the affected instances.
+If it is not possible to connect with SSH, ask ITG to reboot/investigate.